ICAEW.com works better with JavaScript enabled.

 • Keep all the records of the practice up to date.
 In additional you must maintain records of expenses incurred in conducting the practice and the remuneration due to you as the alternate.
 Guidance on fees can be found in the ICAEW Code of Ethics.

 • If you encounter a conflict of interest between the interests of your own clients and those of the sole principal’s clients, you should act in accordance with ICAEW Code of Ethics on conflict of interest.
-Alternatively contact the Technical Advisory Services on +44 (0)1908 248250.
+You could refer to ICAEW guidance: Identifying and managing conflicts, or alternatively, you could contact the Technical Advisory Services on +44 (0)1908 248250 for further support.

 Sale of the practice during period of incapacity